 Metric names are stripped from the resulting rollups.
 Add keep_metric_names modifier in order to keep metric names.

 rate(series_selector[d]) is a rollup function, which calculates the average per-second increase rate over the given lookbehind window d per each time series returned from the given series_selector.
-It is expected that the series_selector returns time series of counter type.

 If the lookbehind window is skipped in square brackets, then it is automatically calculated as max(step, scrape_interval), where step is the query arg value passed to /api/v1/query_range or /api/v1/query, while scrape_interval is the interval between raw samples for the selected time series.
 This allows avoiding unexpected gaps on the graph when step is smaller than the scrape_interval.